pingswept/me30-website/content/notes/sensor_amp.md

 When a strain gauge is stretched or compressed, its resistance changes.
 If we could measure the resistance change directly, using the gauge factor, we could easily compute the value of the strain on one gauge.
 However, for a sensor circuit to be "read" by a microcontroller (like an Arduino or KB2040), the sensor's output needs to be a voltage value, not a resistance.
 How can we convert a resistance change into a voltage measurement?

 The solution is called a Wheatstone bridge.
 It's a network of four resistors - at least one of which which has an unknown resistance value, which you want to know.

-In the diagram below of a Wheatstone bridge, Rx represents the strain gauge.
-We choose R1, R2, and R3 so that they are the same as the gauge's baseline resistance (its resistance when it's not strained).
+In the load cell we are using in Fall 2025 in ME 30, there are two strain gauges and two resistors arranged in a Wheatstone bridge.

+The diagram below shows a Wheatstone bridge with four strain gauges.
+Assume that two of them are placed on the bottom of a beam, and two are placed on the top of the same beam.
+Each resistor shown in the Wheatsone bridge is one of these strain gauges.
+They all have the same baseline resistance, R (resistance when not strained).
 When all the resistance values are the same, VL is equal to VR, and the voltage difference across the "bridge" is 0.
-However, when the gauge is strained, Rx changes, and VL and VR differ from each other.
-That means the "bridge voltage" will be nonzero.
+However, when the beam is bent, all the gauges are strained.
+The gauges on the top of the beam increase in resistance by delta.
+The gauges on the bottom decrease in resistance by delta.
+Now VL and VR differ from each other.
+That means the "bridge voltage," V_L - V_R, will be nonzero.

+four_gauge_wheatstone.jpg

-How does that bridge voltage relate to Rx?
-We can use the voltage divider equation to find out.
+How does that bridge voltage relate to the change in resistance (delta) caused by the strain?

+We can use the voltage divider principle to find out:
-By voltage divider principles:

-![equations for VL and VR]

-So the voltage across the bridge, or VL - VR, is:

-![equation for Vbridge]

-Solving for Rx in terms of Vbridge, we can get:

-![solution for Rx]

-And if the three known resistances are the same, things simplify greatly:

-![solution for Rx with 3 equal resistors]
+four_gauge_math.jpg

 ## The need for amplification